The Teichm\"uller and Riemann Moduli Stacks: The rigidified case.

 We denote by $(x,\alpha)$ a point of $K_\alpha$.
 To encode the morphisms, we first notice that on each non-empty intersection $U_{\alpha}\cap U_{\beta}$, there exists a unique isomorphism $\phi_{\alpha,\beta}$ between some open subset $K_{\alpha, \beta}$ of $K_{\alpha}$ and some open subset $K_{\beta, \alpha}$ of $K_{\beta}$.
 It is obtained by following the leaves of the foliation from $K_{\alpha}$ till meeting $K_{\beta}$ (when this occurs).
 It satisfies the commutative diagram

 \begin{remark} It happens that Kuranishi spaces are everywhere non-reduced.
-However, since the leaves of the foliation are always reduced, Kuranishi's Theorem \ref{KuranishiTheorem} implies that, even in this non-reduced situation, there exists a unique isomorphism making \eqref{CDhol} commutative. \end{remark}
+Hence a morphism between Kuranishi spaces is not completely determined by its values, the values of its differential must also be prescribed.
+The previous definition of $\phi_{\alpha,\beta}$ by following the leaves just determines its values.
+However, since $\Xi_\alpha$ and $\Xi_\beta$ are smooth morphisms by Kuranishi's Theorem \ref{KuranishiTheorem}, the equality $d\phi_{\alpha,\beta}\circ d\Xi_\alpha=d\Xi_{\beta}$ coming from \eqref{CDhol} determines the values of its differential.
+Thus, even in this non-reduced situation, we have completely and uniquely defined the isomorphism $\phi_{\alpha,\beta}$ making \eqref{CDhol} commutative. \end{remark}